zooniverse/front-end-monorepo/packages/lib-auth/README.md

 import { createOAuthClient } from '@zooniverse/auth'

 const auth = createOAuthClient({
+  authorizationUri: 'http://meepmorop.com/oauth/authorize' // (Optional) Sets a custom OAuth endpoint to use.
+Must be set if `env` is not set
   clientId: '1234567890', // Your client ID from Doorkeeper
-  env: 'staging', // Can be `staging` or `production`.
-You can also specify `authorizationUri` instead if you prefer
+  env: 'staging', // (Optional) Can be `staging` or `production`.
+This must be set if `authorizationUri` is not set
-  redirectUri: 'http://foobar.com/oauth' // The URI you want the user redirected to on completion })
+  redirectUri: 'http://foobar.com/oauth' // The URI you want the user redirected to on completion
+  scopes: ['public', 'user'] // The scopes you want to grant your app.
+Defaults to `['public', 'user']` })

 // Start the login process